Beniamiiin/Routable/README.md

 add(fromStoryboard: "StoryboardName")
 ```

-This method for adding an initial view controller of storyboard as a child view controller.
+This method for adding an initial view controller of a storyboard as a child view controller.

 ```
 add(fromStoryboard: "StoryboardName", withIdentifier: "ControllerSegueIdentifier")